innolitics/rdm/rdm/base/software_plan.md

 2. Evaluate the problem's relevance to safety using the software risk management process {# TODO: add more details about this #}
 3. Summarize the conclusions from the investigation in the problem report
 4. Create a change request for actions needed to correct the problem (also include an issue reference to the problem report{% if system.auditor_notes %} [62304:8.2.4.a and 8.2.4.b]{% endif %}), or document the rationale for taking no action and tag the problem report with the `wontfix` label{% if system.auditor_notes %} [62304:9.2]{% endif %}.
-5. Look through recent problem reports and attempt to identify any adverse trends.
-E.g., look to identify certain software items that are failing consistently or have similar causes.
-If any trends can be identified, be sure the change requests reverse these trends{% if system.auditor_notes %} [62304:9.6]{% endif %}.

 **If the problem affects devices that have been released, make sure that quality control is aware of the situation and has enough information to decide whether and how to notify affected parties.
 Record who you notified in the problem report{% if system.auditor_notes %} [62304:9.3]{% endif %}.**